Pet Safety Tips

-Recreational and most medical marijuana products are prepared using the Cannabis sativa plant, usually by drying its flowers and leaves.
+Recreational and most medical cannabis products are prepared using the Cannabis sativa L plant, usually by drying its flowers and leaves.
 More than 100 chemicals, known as cannabinoids, come from the cannabis plant.
-“Marijuana” refers to products containing bioactive cannabinoid compounds.
+Cannabis is also called marijuana.

-Recreational marijuana, which is smoked, vaporized or baked into oral preparations for humans, contains high levels of tetrahydrocannabinol (THC), which causes psychoactive effects on the mind.
-This class of marijuana has the highest risk for pet toxicity.
+Recreational cannabis, which is smoked, vaporized or baked into oral preparations for humans, contains high levels of tetrahydrocannabinol (THC), which causes psychoactive effects on the mind.
+This class of cannabis has the highest risk for pet toxicity.

 Cannabis that contains very low levels (less than 0.3 per cent) of THC in its flowers and leaves is classified as hemp.
 This tends to be most used for “medicinal” purposes for pets, with products including hemp oil, tincture or hemp powder.
 Effective and safe dosages of hemp products have not been studied.

-Can veterinarians prescribe marijuana products or medical marijuana pets?
+Can veterinarians prescribe cannabis products or medical cannabis to pets?

 No. Veterinarians are not allowed to prescribe any of these products to pets.
 In addition, there are currently no CBD products approved by Health Canada and therefore no legal pathway for veterinarians to obtain these products.

-What are the signs of marijuana toxicity in pets?
+What are the signs of cannabis toxicity in pets?